-How do I transfer a domain into Namecheap with minimized downtime
+How do I transfer a domain to Namecheap with minimal downtime?

-If you are using a third party DNS (like your hosting company DNS or private DNS), the domain transfer will not cause any issues (as the DNS server settings remain the same during transfer).
+Important: If you are using third-party DNS (like your hosting company DNS or private DNS), the domain transfer will not cause any issues as the DNS server settings will remain the same during transfer.

 How to reduce this downtime?

-- Sign in to your Namecheap account (Sign In option is available in the top hat of the page).
+- Sign into your Namecheap account (The Sign In option is available in the top hat of the page).

-1. Add your domain to our FreeDNS service at FreeDNS page.
+1. Add your domain to our FreeDNS service at the FreeDNS page.

 - Add your domain (yourdomain.tld) to our FreeDNS service (please make sure to add it without www):

-- Clink on the shopping cart icon next to your domain and then click on Set up DNS:
+- Click on the shopping cart icon next to your domain and then click on Set up DNS:

 - Once you've done so, the following message will be displayed: